RicPu/NetworkSecurityProject/README.md

 1. **Start the server**:

-    Navigate to the `code/src` directory and run the server.
+    Run the server from this directory with the cmd line below.
 The private key and certificate will be generate automatically when the server starts, and they will be saved in `code/assets`.

     ```bash
-    python QUIC_server.py
+    python code/src/QUIC_server.py
     ```

 2. **Run the client**: